Becoming a PAFT parent educator

 Training for parent educators

-Family & Community Services provides initial training for parent educators.
+Community Investment provides initial training for parent educators.